 You fail a mission if you kill a hostage/civilian or if your team is wiped out.
 Although in single player, if you die then you immediately fail.
 SWAT 4 has distinct gameplay elements thanks to its quantity of tools and gadgets.
 It is also one of the best multiplayer shooters for trolling, as utter hilarity can arise from playing this game with others.

-This is actually single-player, but co-op plays the same only you can replace AI with real people (who are usually worse at following orders and not shooting civilians which instantly fails the mission).
+The video above is actually single-player, but co-op plays the same only you can replace AI with real people (who are usually worse at following orders and not shooting civilians which instantly fails the mission).

-If all you’ve played of this franchise are Rainbow Six: Siege and the Rainbow Six: Vegas games, then you don’t know Rainbow Six.
+If all you’ve played of this franchise are Rainbow Six: Siege and/or the Rainbow Six: Vegas games, then you don’t know Rainbow Six.
 Those games are just tiny slivers of the first three.
 Vegas only has three advantages and those are improved outfit customization, the presence of a “snake cam” to look under doors, and the inclusion of riot shields.
 Siege has a bigger advantage with its destructive environments.

 But the list of benefits for Rainbow Six 3 is much bigger and truly staggering.